netdata/netdata/collectors/ebpf.plugin/README.md

 ## Alerts

-Like other plugins, `eBPF.plugin` also have associated alerts for its charts.
-You can personalize them modifying the file `healt.d/ebpf.conf` using [`edit-config`](/docs/monitor/configure-alarms#edit-health-configuration-files).
+Like other plugins, `eBPF.plugin` also has associated alerts for its charts.
+You can personalize the alerts by modifying the file `healt.d/ebpf.conf` using [`edit-config`](/docs/monitor/configure-alarms#edit-health-configuration-files).

 ### Default alerts

 The following alerts are enabled by default:

-- retransmit_tcp_error: When at least 2% of packages are retransmitted, `netdata` raises alerts to notify possible network problems.
+- retransmit_tcp_error: When at least 2% of packages are retransmitted, netdata raises alerts to notify possible network problems.
-- apps_oomkill: When some apps group has an event of [Out Of Memory](#OOM-Killing), `netdata` sends a notification for our users.
+- apps_oomkill: When some apps group has an event of [Out Of Memory](#OOM-Killing), netdata sends a notification for our users.

 ### Silent alerts